hmzeeshantariq/Data_Structures/README.md

 Here we have generic implementation of Doubly linked list using template in C++.
 The repository includes both the [Header](./doublyLinkedList.h) as well as [Implementation](./doublyLinkedList.cpp) files.
 The implementation is impeccable.

-> Just pull the repo & you're Good to go !

 ***Just pull the repo & you're Good to go !***